Prem-Kumar16/dash_grpcweb_v3/README.md

 ![giphy](https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/8c09eb31-4c46-4a1d-adcf-27c971ab6ebe)

 Can also verify the stream of messages passing by opening the browser developer tools (for chrome browser, use ctrl + shift + i or right-click and choose "inspect").
+After opening the developer console, make sure to switch to "Console" tab as given in the image to see the logs.
 It should look something similar to the below image

 ![Screenshot (420)](https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/4ab11442-6711-4558-81f9-4b6d225bc301)